-In addition to this, for a more secure transfer of data, the world wide web, aka the internet, uses both symmetric and asymmetric encryption.
+In addition to this, the world wide web, aka the internet, uses both symmetric and asymmetric encryption for a more secure transfer of data.
 It is done by adopting a secure socket layer (SSL) for HTTPS (HyperText Transfer Protocol Secure) transport.

 How Does SSL Use Encryption?

 - SSL uses Asymmetric (Example algorithms: DSA, ElGamal, RSA, etc.) cryptography in the initial handshake and Symmetric (Example algorithms: AES-192, AES-256, etc.) encryption for the actual data transfer between the server and client.

 - SSL HANDSHAKE: The communication begins with this handshake.
 The asymmetric transmission verifies authentication and holds the server’s public key.
 This encryption is also responsible for establishing an HTTPS connection for data transfer.

 - A “client hello” is sent by the client to the server.
 This message includes information about the client needed by the server to start communicating with the client over SSL.

 - The server responds with a “server hello” message once the server receives the “client hello.”
 This message includes server information the client needs to begin using SSL to communicate with the server.